History of Lithuania: Formation of a Lithuanian state

 From the 9th to the 11th centuries, coastal Balts were subjected to raids by the Vikings, and the kings of Denmark collected tribute at times.
 During the 10–11th centuries, Lithuanian territories were among the lands paying tribute to Kievan Rus', and Yaroslav the Wise was among the Ruthenian rulers who invaded Lithuania (from 1040).
 From the mid-12th century, it was the Lithuanians who were invading Ruthenian territories.
 In 1183, Polotsk and Pskov were ravaged, and even the distant and powerful Novgorod Republic was repeatedly threatened by the excursions from the emerging Lithuanian war machine toward the end of the 12th century.

 In the 12th century and afterwards, mutual raids involving Lithuanian and Polish forces took place sporadically, but the two countries were separated by the lands of the Yotvingians.
 The late 12th century brought an eastern expansion of German settlers (the Ostsiedlung) to the mouth of the Daugava River area.
 Military confrontations with Lithuanians followed at that time and at the turn of the century, but for the time being the Lithuanians had the upper hand.

 From the late 12th century, an organized Lithuanian military force existed; it was used for external raids, plundering and the gathering of slaves.
 Such military and pecuniary activities fostered social differentiation and triggered a struggle for power in Lithuania.
 This initiated the formation of early statehood, from which the Grand Duchy of Lithuania developed.
+In 1231, the Danish Census Book mentions Baltic lands paying tribute to the Danes, including Lithuania (Littonia).